An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Preliminaries

-It was shown by numerical experiments in~\cite{AK:2018} that a strong point of the Askham--Kutz model is that it is robust to additive noise than other existing DMD models such as~\cite{DHWR:2016,TRLBK:2014}.
-That is, the Askham--Kutz model results in more accurate eigenvalues and eigenvectors than the other models, even in the presence of additive noise of high variance.
+It was shown by numerical experiments in~\cite{AK:2018} that a strong point of the $\ell^2$-optimized DMD model is that it is more robust to additive noise than other existing DMD models such as~\cite{DHWR:2016,TRLBK:2014}.
+That is, the $\ell^2$-optimized DMD model results in more accurate eigenvalues and eigenvectors than the other models, even in the presence of additive noise of high variance.
 As another advantage of the model, because it can be regarded as a particular case of nonlinear fitting problem, it allows data collected at unevenly spaced sample times.